+Chairman \$263,000

+Treasurer 181,000

-Chairman \$263,500 Vice President and President of Capital Terminal Company \$170,000 Treasurer and Chief Financial Officer \$181,000
+Vice President and President of Capital Terminal Company 170,000

-The Committee also approved a further increase effective January 1, 2012 in the Treasurer's compensation to \$192,500 and to the Vice President and President of Capital Terminal Company's compensation to \$182,500.
+The Committee also approved a further increase effective January 1, 2012 in the Treasurer's compensation to \$192,500 and in the Vice President and President of Capital Terminal Company's compensation to \$182,500.
+In October 2015, the Committee approved a cost-of-living adjustment effective January 1, 2016 for the compensation of the Chairman, Treasurer and Vice President and President of Capital Terminal Company based on the previous year increase in the Consumer Price Index - CPI-U (1986=100).

-The following table summarizes the compensation paid or accrued by the Company during the twelve-month period ended December 31, 2011, to the Chairman and Treasurer, and one other most highly compensated executive officer other than the Chairman and Treasurer who earned more than \$100,000 in total compensation in 2011 and were employed by the Company on December 31, 2011.
+The following table summarizes the compensation paid or accrued by the Company during the twelve-month period ended December 31, 2016, to the Chairman and Treasurer, and one other most highly compensated executive officer other than the Chairman and Treasurer who earned more than \$100,000 in total compensation in 2016 and were employed by the Company on December 31, 2016.